adrianovaladar/adrianovaladar.github.io/_pages/about.md

 My main languages are C and C++.
 I also know Java and Python and I am interested in learning Rust in a near future.

-I have a MSc degree in Electrical Engineering.
+I have a MsC degree in Electrical Engineering.